 Underwriting–Title Commitment and Issuing the Title Policy

-After we have conducted the Title Search and continue to communicate with the lender, we have our Title Underwriters review the final search, issue a Title Commitment and finally a Title Insurance Policy.
-As a reminder, we sell insurance, so underwriting policies is important.
+After we have conducted the Title Search and continue to communicate with the lender, we have our Title Underwriters review the final search, issue a Title Commitment, and finally a Title Insurance Policy.
+As a reminder, we sell insurance, so underwriting policies are important.
 The “Title Commitment” states that IF Schedule’s A-D on the commitment meets our requirements, then we will issue a final Title Policy that is financially backed by Stewart Title.
 I wrote a blog on this specific topic last year…and it can be read here.

-Once the commitment requirements are met, and the Title is clear…we are almost home free!
+Once the commitment requirements are met, and the Title is clear…we are almost home-free!

 Coordinating the Closing

-At this point we coordinate the closing with the lender (if there is a loan) and decide where the sellers and buyers are going to sign their documents.
+At this point, we coordinate the closing with the lender (if there is a loan) and decide where the sellers and buyers are going to sign their documents.
 We prefer that the parties come to our office, but as the nature of our business, we do travel for settlements.
 I would say that over 50% of our closings occur outside of our office.

 Once the documents are signed and notarized, we then record the Deed with the county, which makes the buyers, official homeowners.
-A misconception with becoming a homeowner, is that it occurs the moment the documents are signed.
+A misconception with becoming a homeowner is that it occurs the moment the documents are signed.
 No. If the signing occurs outside our office, we need the signed documents back so we can do a final review, then we record the deed.
-This may take an extra day to occur is some cases.
+This may take an extra day to occur in some cases.